Guest Conduct Policy

 DISCOURTEOUS OR DISRUPTIVE BEHAVIOR

 Pool, deck and theater chairs may not be reserved.
-Topless sunbathing is not permitted except in the designated areas.
-(Contact Guest Services for more information.)
+Topless sunbathing is not permitted.
 Boom boxes or loud radios are not permitted.
 Roller blades, roller skates, skateboards, scooters, surfboards, bicycles, and similar items may not be utilized on-board; except for mobility aids related to special needs, as approved by the ship’s management.

 As the health and well-being of our guests and crew is of the utmost importance, Norwegian Cruise Line will institute changes to its smoking policy for all sailings on or after November 1, 2014.
 The specific changes prohibit smoking on stateroom balconies and limit smoking in the casino to players.
 On Norwegian Getaway and Norwegian Breakaway, smoking on The Waterfront will be permitted on the starboard side, except by the outdoor dining areas.
 Public areas throughout all our ships are smoke-free.
 If you smoke regular or electronic cigarettes, you can do so in designated areas only.
 For more information on our smoking policy please click here.